Thermophysical properties of argon gas from improved two-body interaction potential: Computational methods

-The transport coefficients can be obtained using the Chapman-Enskog method applied to the Boltzmann equation~\cite{chapman1970,ferziger1973} with the help of the Sonine polynomial expansions as described in detail by Tipton~\textit{et al.}~\cite{loyalka2007,tipton2009a,tipton2009b}.
-In this work, we consider two transport coefficients, namely the thermal conductivity, $\lambda$, and the viscosity, $\eta$.
+The transport coefficients can be obtained using the Chapman--Enskog method applied to the Boltzmann equation \cite{chapman1970,ferziger1973} with the help of the Sonine polynomial expansions as described in detail in Refs.~\cite{loyalka2007,tipton2009a,tipton2009b}.
+In this work, we consider two transport coefficients, namely the thermal conductivity, $\lambda(T)$, and the viscosity, $\eta(T)$.
 In the framework of Chapman and Enskog, the formula for the thermal conductivity is given by

 and for the viscosity by